 Students and Financial Support

-Students are accepted from all areas of the nation; the clinical program maintains a policy of affirmative action for minority applicants.
+Students are accepted from all areas of the nation and have diverse backgrounds.
 Fellowship awards include full remission of tuition, and out-of-state tuition is waived for those students on research assistantships or clinical traineeships; students serving as teaching assistants typically receive additional in-state tuition scholarships.
-Financial aid has been made available for all clinical students during the four years they are typically on campus; financial support for the fifth year is provided by internship agencies.
+Financial aid has been made available for all clinical students during the four or five years they are typically on campus; financial support for the last year is provided by internship agencies.
 Every effort is made to facilitate students' completion of the doctoral program; as a result, attrition by students has been very low, averaging about one student or less per year for several years.
 More information about financial support and student graduation and attrition rates can be found below.
-Click here for more information about financial aid: UK Psychology Financial Aid.
+Click on this link for more information about financial aid: UK Psychology Financial Aid.
 Click on the Student Admissions, Outcomes, and Other Data tab on the left for APA-formatted relevant information, or click here.
 Other key information can be found throughout our website.

 The curriculum provides not only breadth of coverage in traditional and contemporary science-based aspects of clinical psychology, but also considerable freedom in choice of electives by the student beyond the first year.
 The program emphasizes broad exposure to the major areas of clinical psychology; beyond this, the student and the student's doctoral committee outline a plan of study most relevant to the student's interest, both within and outside the department.
 Students may concentrate in such areas as research methodologies, individual psychotherapy, neuropsychology, psychopathology, mental health administration, community psychology, health psychology, or clinical child psychology.
 Note: Students interested in the Health Psychology track should explore more about our interdisciplinary "Health Psychology Concentration" for PhD students: https://psychology.as.uky.edu/health-psychology-concentration.
-Find more information on the Neuropsychology concentratrion track here: https://psychology.as.uky.edu/neuropsychology-concentration
+Find more information on the Neuropsychology concentration track here: https://psychology.as.uky.edu/neuropsychology-concentration

 Serving a Diverse Public